-When you get to this stage the Mouth Open Or Closed panel will appear, provided it has not been turned off in the General Settings 19th.
+When you get to this stage the Mouth Open Or Closed panel will appear, provided it has not been turned off in the $\underline{\text{General Settings}}$ 93.
 This panel has two buttons:

 Mouth Open Press this button if the mouth of the face you are enhancing is open.
 You will then see four lines between the corners of the mouth.
 The top two should be positioned around the upper lip, and the bottom two around the lower lip.
 If the line along the bottom of the top lip is placed close to the line along the top of the bottom lip, you will see the line along the top of the bottom lip disappear leaving just the control point in the middle.
-The mouth will then be treated as closed anyway.
+The mouth will then be treated as closed anyway. point in the initiality.
+The mount will their be treated as closed arryway.

 Mouth Closed Press this button if the mouth is closed.
 You will then see only three lines between the corners of the mouth.
 The center line should be placed along the line where the lips meet.